 As we countdown to the most magical time of the year, enhance your year-end getaway with yuletide nostalgia by visiting these enchanting cities for exceptional experiences, set to get you in the festive spirit of taking off.
-What’s better is that Emirates flies to all these destinations, most with just a quick stopover in Dubai, so your holiday starts as soon as you board that flight – kicking off with a great inflight experience.

 The majestic Belvedere Palace offers a grand Baroque-style backdrop for the Christmas Village in the festive season.

 The capital city of Vienna puts on a lavish and magical display of Christmas joy in the shadow of Baroque architecture.
 Skate to your heart’s content at the many ice rinks set up across the city during the winter months, including ones at the Rauthaus and Vienna Konzerthaus.
 Take a little Christmas cheer home with some traditional handicrafts, artisanal gifts, Christmas decorations and special culinary delights like Vanillekipferl (crescent shaped biscuits) and Weihnachtspunsch (a spiced “Christmas punch”).
 These trinkets and treats are available at the many Christmas Markets such as the Christmas Village which stands against the historic Baroque-style backdrop of the Belvedere Palace and Schönbrunn Palace.

 The charming streets of Zurich transform and light up into a Christmas wonderland in the festive year-end months.